MaddyGuthridge/transcoded/README.md

 * [ ] Automate the process of transcoding media for use with Jellyfin
     * [ ] Transcoding operations in Handbrake
     * [ ] Queuing these operations in a web UI
+* [ ] Have a simple auth system such that only authorized users can modify the encoding queue.
+    * As this project is intended for home use, the auth will be extremely simple.

 ## Additional notes